Nishchal30/Data_Science_Material/Deep Learning/CNN/CNN_Architectures.md

 We use already pre-trained model with the pre-trained weights on our custom data, so we will get better accuracy.
 Only we change the ANN configurations, we will keep CNN parts as it is from the pre-trained model

+## Why 3*3 filter works more better than 5*5?

+As in 3*3 we use only 9 parameters and in 5*5 we use 25 parameters so more number of parameters means more computation required.

+Also if the output of 1st Conv layer with using 5*5 filter will be more than 2 Conv layers of 3*3 filter.
+So in 2 Conv layer we will be able to extract more features than in only 1 layer.